 The below script (run as admin) walks you through setting up an AAD application, creating the service principal, creating a self signed certificate then uploading the certificate to Azure.

-There’s a section further below in the script to create all the Azure automation variables and sets up the certificate.
+There’s a section further below in the script to create all the Azure automation variables and sets up the certificate so you can use the Service Principal with Azure Automation.
 Remember, you need the certificate installed on the machine in which you want to connect automatically to Azure with using certificate based authentication.

 Then further below is an example Azure Automation block of code clearly labled “Azure Automation PowerShell Workflow Runbook example” which you add to your own Azure Automation account as a starting point.